 Who can have a laparoscopic hysterectomy?

 Most women getting treatment for abnormal uterine bleeding, fibroid tumors and other non-malignant conditions can have a laparoscopic hysterectomy.
-The approach may not be possible in some cases, such as when a patient:

 - Has undergone past abdominal surgeries